Whitehorse West

-Whitehorse West is an electoral district which returns a member (known as an MLA) to the Legislative Assembly of the Yukon Territory in Canada.
+Whitehorse West is a territorial electoral district of Yukon that has been represented in the Yukon Legislative Assembly since 1952.

+Geography

-The Whitehorse district is the smallest riding, by size, in the Yukon and includes the subdivisions of Logan, Ingram, Arkell, and part of Copper Ridge.
-It is bordered by the ridings of Mountainvew, Takhini-Kopper King, and Copperbelt North.
+Whitehorse West includes the subdivisions of Ingram, Arkell, and Logan; the north part of Copper Ridge bounded by Lazulite Drive to Tigereye Crescent, cutting across to the north of Ruby Lane, and extending to the boundary of the Porter Creek South electoral district.
+Besides Porter Creek South, Whitehorse West is bordered by the districts of Mountainview, and Copperbelt North.
+The Whitehorse district is the smallest riding, by size, in the Yukon.

 History

-While it is one of the oldest ridings in the Yukon by name, the current riding no longer represents its initial boundaries, nor even the boundaries as recent as the 2000 general election due to the continued residential development in that area of the city.

 Whitehorse West is the former seat of Yukon Premier Tony Penikett of the Yukon New Democratic Party, Deputy Premier Elaine Taylor of the Yukon Party, Dennis Schneider, 8th Speaker of the Yukon Legislative Assembly, and Ken McKinnon, former Commissioner of the Yukon.

 Initially considered a New Democrat stronghold, the riding evolved into a largely Yukon Party stronghold, despite falling to the Liberals in 2016.
-However, Whitehorse West could also be viewed as a bellwether, as it has voted for the governing party in every territorial election since 1985, except one (1992).
+However, Whitehorse West could also be viewed as a bellwether, as it has voted for the governing party in every territorial election since 1985, except 1992.

-Whitehorse West was the only seat won by the Yukon New Democratic Party in the 1978 territorial election.